-Walter Dew, who was a young detective officer with H division at the time of the murders and who in time would rise through the ranks and achieve fame as the man who arrested wife murderer Dr. Hawley, Harvey Crippen, was based throughout the murders at Commercial Street Police Station.
+Walter Dew, who was a young detective officer with H division at the time of the Whitechapel murders - and who in time would rise through the ranks and achieve fame as the man who arrested wife murderer Dr. Hawley, Harvey Crippen - was based throughout the murders at Commercial Street Police Station.

-In his memoirs Dew had this to say about his old boss:-
+In his memoirs, I Caught Crippen, Dew had this to say about his old boss:-

-Inspector Frederick George Abberline was 45 years old in 1888, a portly and balding officer who wore a thick moustache and bushy side whiskers.
+Inspector Frederick George Abberline was 45 years old in 1888.
+He was a portly and balding officer who wore a thick moustache and bushy side whiskers.

 He had already spent fourteen years as a detective with H division and had gained an unrivalled knowledge of the area’s streets and criminals.

 A well known East Ender…[to whom] scores of persons are indebted…He has a decent amount of curiosity, and has been known to stop gentlemen at the most unholy times and places and enquire about their health and work – questions which are often settled by a magistrate, generally in Mr. Abberline’s favour."

 The previous year Abberline’s dedication and service were recognised with a promotion to Central Office at Scotland Yard, and a farewell dinner was held for him in December 1887 at the Unicorn Tavern, on Shoreditch High Street.

 However, it was decided early on in the Jack the Ripper case that the local detective force would benefit from the involvement of experienced officers from Scotland Yard.

 In his memoirs, Dew mentioned how Chief Inspector Moore [in fact, Moore was still an Inspector in 1888], Inspector Abberline and Inspector Andrews were sent from Scotland Yard to head the on the ground investigation, “assisted, of course, by a large number of officers of subordinate rank.”